barrettotte/vscode-ibmi-languages/README.md

 # vscode-ibmi-languages

-Somewhat decent syntax highlighting for IBMi languages such as RPG, CL, DDS, MI, and RPGLE fixed/free.
+Syntax highlighting for IBMi languages such as RPG, CL, DDS, MI, and RPGLE fixed/free.

 **Please consider downloading [code-for-ibmi](https://github.com/halcyon-tech/code-for-ibmi) to edit RPG, RPGLE, and CL directly in VS Code!**

-Pretty much all I did was crawl through various IBM documentation on my lunch breaks and throw some regular expressions in here when I got the chance.
-The regex I made probably isn't too efficient and it does mess up sometimes, but I think it works for like 90% of cases I've come across.

-By all means, I probably got a couple things wrong; submit a pull request or issue if you see something please!
+There's probably a few syntax bugs.
+Please submit a pull request or issue if you see something amiss.
-(That goes for anything in here)

 ## Contributors